 Checks the correctness of an existing program test -check dir in the directory dir (default: TESTDIR.sysname).
 Useful if new criteria or new references are established.

--validate dirExamines the output files in the directory dir -val dir(default: TESTDIR. sysname) and highlights the positions of the retrieved matches.
+-validate dirExamines the output files in the directory dir -val dir positions of the retrieved matches.